 Any fearful situation can trigger this primitive instinct.
 It is easy to become locked into this survival mentality in a crisis, engaging the primitive mind.
 It makes some people self-centered, selfish, and even violent.

 Our frontal cortex is what makes us different from other creatures.
 This tool enables us to analyze what’s going on before we overreact.
 Sometimes we don’t need to analyze the situation.

-Let’s say we are walking on a path and come upon a rattlesnake.
+Let’s say we are walking on a path and encountering a rattlesnake.
 We jump back, and this saves us from being bitten.
-But, sometimes, if we don’t analyze the situation, we can make the wrong decision.
+But, sometimes, we can make the wrong decision if we don’t analyze the situation.
 For example, in a hand-to-hand combat situation, you need the higher thinking functions of the mind to remain in control to analyze the ever-changing situation.

 A pandemic is like being in hand-to-hand combat.
-It’s a dangerous situation that constantly changes, but it lasts for months, even years.
-Think of navigating crisis like a skill set you need to implement long-term.
+It’s a dangerous situation that constantly changes but lasts for months or even years.
+Think of navigating crisis as a skill set you need to implement long-term.

 “Emergencies send sparks to the darkest corner of us.
 They wake up our hormones and neurotransmitters, they remove the rust from our body and mind, and they show us we can still handle a crisis with poise.